-When taxpayers have unfiled tax returns, they usually have back taxes owed as well and a Offer Compromise Settlement may help them.
-Taxpayers are encouraged to file unfiled returns as soon as possible, and to pay back any tax debts.
-Realistically, it is not always possible for taxpayers to pay the back taxes owed in full.
+When taxpayers have unfiled tax returns, they usually have back taxes owed as well and a Offer Compromise Settlement may help them by filing a IRS form 433-A. Taxpayers are encouraged to file unfiled returns as soon as possible, and to pay back any tax debts.
+Realistically, it is not always possible for taxpayers to pay the back taxes owed in full to reach a tax resolution.
 However, the Internal Revenue Service will still want to collect the tax debt owed.
 The IRS can place levies on wages, liens on personal or business property, as well as seize valuable assets.

 One option to paying back a tax debt is through an appeal to the IRS for an Offer Compromise Settlement (OIC).
 An Offer Compromise Settlement is an agreement between the IRS and the taxpayer.
 If approved, an Offer in Compromise Settlement allows a taxpayer to clear their tax liability to paying less than the full amount of back taxes owed.
 OICs are not as common as other payment plans, and if a tax liability can be paid in full through other means such as an installment agreement, the taxpayer will not be approved.
 To be eligible for an OIC, the taxpayer must have filed all tax returns and made all tax payments for the current year.

 In order to file for an Offer in Compromise Settlement to help alleviate back taxes owed, Form 433-A (OIC), the Collection Information Statement for Wage Earners and Self-Employed Individuals must be filled out.
 This form helps the IRS review the taxpayers budget and determine how much they can afford to pay monthly.